Marquette vs. Georgetown: Sportsbook promo codes, odds, spread, over/under - December 22

 - Odds to win the national championship: +1600

-- In terms of its odds to win the national championship (+1600), Marquette is seventh-best in the country.
-It is way below that, 16th-best, according to computer rankings.
+- In terms of its odds to win the national championship (+1600), Marquette is sixth-best in college basketball.
+It is way below that, 18th-best, according to computer rankings.

 - The Golden Eagles have experienced the -biggest change in terms of their national championship odds, improving from +2500 at the start of the season to +1600.